Herbal and Natural Medicine, Plus Some Regular First Aid

 - Headache: Experiment with the following herbal teas - chamomile, peppermint, ju hua.
 Take a shower and scrub everything with soap and a washcloth, then either lie down in a dark, quiet room, or put your feet in a hot footbath and hands in 2 bowls of cold water.
 You can also experiment with essential oils: try adding 3 drops lavender and/or peppermint essential oil to 1 tablespoon of olive or sunflower oil, and then massage your temples and neck with a couple of drops of that.
 My research says that chronic headaches may respond to daily use of either feverfew or ginger capsules but I haven't had the chance to try it.

 - High blood pressure, high LDL, and high triglycerides: Go mostly vegan.
 Reduce saturated fat in the diet as much as possible - no coconut oil, no coconut milk, no avocado.
 Avoid or minimize dairy.
-Eat oatmeal every morning, without dairy and cooked as little as possible.
+Eat oatmeal every morning, without dairy and cooked as little as possible, or better yet oatmeal soaked in almond milk overnight (muesli).
 Consume 5 cloves of raw garlic, minced, per day along with 1 tbsp nut butter or 3 walnuts per 2.5 cloves of it.
 This is easier if you finely mince up the garlic first, and then "shotgun" it by putting about a teaspoon on it in your mouth then quickly following it up with a big gulp of water.
 Do this on a full stomach.
 You can also incorporate the raw garlic into pestos, hummus, Mediterranean dips, and curry pastes as long as you don't cook any of those after the garlic has been added.
 Feel free to divide the doses of garlic into morning and evening ones.
 If possible, also greatly increase your consumption of foods flavored with hot chiles, such as kimchi, Thai salads, and so on.
 Increase your intake of raw onions.
 Flavor your food with fresh ginger.
 Get really into salads.
 Take 2 tablespoons hawthorn berry powder per day.
 Consider developing a green tea habit.

 - High blood sugar: Speak to your doctor.
 Also, strong hibiscus tea, green tea or black coffee, cinnamomum zeylanicum added to foods, cayenne pepper.
 Low carb diet.
 Lots of exercise.
 To quickly reduce high blood sugar, it is said that drinking 1/4 tsp cayenne pepper in a cup of cold water can do the trick.
 Therefore, avoid cayenne if you have hypoglycemia.